 Blooming Lavender (2007)

-Both tunes have a sense of growth, and they complement each other well when played simultaneously.
+Both tunes have a sense of growth, and they complement each other when played simultaneously.
 In fact, both imply nearly the same harmonies.
-This made it very easy to create an overall blossoming effect - After each tune is heard in its entirety separately, I arranged bits and pieces of them into canon-like passages.
-Choirs of instruments gradually enter and echo each other, until the entire orchestra is playing the tunes.
+This made it very easy to create an overall blossoming effect.
+After each tune is heard in its entirety separately, I arranged bits and pieces of them into canon-like passages.
+Choirs of instruments gradually enter and echo each other, until the entire orchestra plays the tunes together.